creme332/creamy-notes/_posts/2022-08-29-chat-app-appscript.md

 ## Create a Google Sheets database

 - Go to [Google Sheets ](https://docs.google.com/spreadsheets/u/0/) to create a spreadsheet.
-The name of the file is not important.
+The spreadsheet name is not important.
 - Open your spreadsheet and change the first empty row to :

 date | username | message